locnnil/workshop/docs/tutorial/index.rst

    $ workshop refresh golang

-Generally, :command:`refresh` is similar to a :ref:`launch <tut_launch>`.
+In general, :command:`refresh` is similar to a :ref:`launch <tut_launch>`.
 However, its default priority is to keep the workshop operational;
-if any issues arise, rollback occurs.
+if problems arise, it rolls back.
-For extra details, see the
+For more details, see the
 :ref:`debugging guide <how_debug_issues_workshops>`.